Christopher Strachey

-Christopher S. Strachey (/ˈstreɪtʃi/; 16 November 1916 – 18 May 1975) was a British computer scientist.
-He was one of the founders of denotational semantics, and a pioneer in programming language design and computer time-sharing.
-He has also been credited as possibly the first developer of a video game and for coining terms such as polymorphism and referential transparency that are still widely used by developers.
-He was a member of the Strachey family, prominent in government, arts, administration, and academia.
+Christopher S. Strachey (/ˈstreɪtʃi/ STRAY-chee; 16 November 1916 – 18 May 1975) was a British computer scientist.
+A pioneer of programming language design, he was one of the founders of denotational semantics and computer time-sharing.
+He coined several terms that are widely used in computer science, including polymorphism and referential transparency.
+He created the programming language CPL, which was an early influence on C. He is credited as possibly the first developer of a video game for his 1952 game Checkers.
+He was a member of the Strachey family, who are prominent in government, arts, administration, and academia.